nus-cs2030s/2223-s2/docs/13-overloading.md

 }
 ```

 In the example above, the methods `add(int, int)` and `add(int, int, int)` are overloaded.
-They have the same name but a different number of arguments.
+They have the same name but a different number of parameters.
 We can see that this allows us to write methods to handle differing inputs.

 Now lets consider our `Circle` class again.
 Our `Circle::contains(Point)` method allows us to check if a `Point` is within the radius of the current instance of the `Circle`.
 We would like to create a new method `Circle::contains(double, double)` which will allow us to check if an `x` and `y` co-ordinate (another valid representation of a point) is within our circle.